The Best BBQ Bacon Blue Cheese Burgers

 - Halve the buns and lightly butter both cut sides with unsalted butter.
 Set aside.

-- In a large bowl, combine the ground beef, Worcestershire sauce, Dijon mustard, garlic powder, onion powder, paprika, 1/4 cup of the blue cheese crumbles, and black pepper to taste.
+- In a large bowl, combine the ground chuck, Worcestershire sauce, Dijon mustard, garlic powder, onion powder, paprika, 1/4 cup of the blue cheese crumbles, and black pepper to taste.
 Using clean hands, combine the meat mixture until everything is incorporated.

 - Divide the meat into 4 loose balls.
 Gently press each ball into a patty, making an indentation in the center.